 While this process may seem intimidating, do not fear!
 Here are some job interview tips to keep in mind.

 Do Plenty of Research

 Before going into your job interview, it is important to do plenty of research about the company and position you are applying for.
 Conducting research will allow you to communicate to the interviewer what makes you a valuable candidate.
-The interviewer will likely expect you to have knowledge about the company, and may ask why you want to work for the particular company.
+The interviewer will likely expect you to have knowledge about the company and may ask why you want to work for this particular company.
 Therefore, it is important to know basic information such as when the company began, what the company’s mission is and what the company culture is like.

-In addition, researching the position will allow you to sell yourself and tell the interviewer why your skillset would be valuable for the particular position.
+In addition, researching the position will allow you to sell yourself and tell the interviewer why your skill set would be valuable for the particular position.
 Because of technology, it is now easier than ever to conduct research before going into an interview.
 Be sure to take advantage of resources such as LinkedIn to find out more about the company and position you are applying for.

 Take the Perspective of the Interviewer